GoogleCloudPlatform/microservices-demo/kustomize/components/container-images-tag-suffix/README.md

 You can locally render these manifests by running `kubectl kustomize . | sed "s/$SUFFIX$SUFFIX/$SUFFIX/g"` as well as deploying them by running `kubectl kustomize . | sed "s/$SUFFIX$SUFFIX/$SUFFIX/g" | kubectl apply -f`.

-_Note: for this variation, `kubectl apply -k .` won't work because there is a [known issue currently in Kustomize](https://github.com/kubernetes-sigs/kustomize/issues/4814) where the `tagSuffix` is duplicated.
-The command lines above are a temporary workaround._
+_Note: for this variation, `kubectl apply -k .` alone won't work because there is a [known issue currently in Kustomize](https://github.com/kubernetes-sigs/kustomize/issues/4814) where the `tagSuffix` is duplicated.
+The `sed "s/$SUFFIX$SUFFIX/$SUFFIX/g"` commands above are a temporary workaround._

 **Important notes:** if combining with the other variations, here are some considerations:
 - should be placed before `components/container-images-registry`